hxz393/ConfigCenterComparer/doc/README_EN.md

 To avoid an overly lengthy update log, only the most recent updates are retained.

+## Version 1.0.1 (2023.11.19)

+Updates:

+1. Clear filter bar conditions before starting the run to prevent the interface from freezing when running again;
+2. Optimize the text displayed in logs.

 ## Version 1.0.0 (2023.11.19)

 First release.